Nicklas766/Comment/README.md

 own Anax installation.
 Then you can style them for your own website.

+### PageRender
+I recommend that you copy the `src/page` into your own and that to the `commentFrontController` in your DI, so you have better control of this part.

 ### Add more?
 You can use `use class()` if you want to make your own Pagerenders with the modules.